Montasar-Dridi/scorpia-pixel/readme.md

 ## Project Purpose

-This project serves as my personal sandbox for learning image processing in Python.
-By implementing various filters and transformations from scratch, I aim to gain a deeper understanding of computer vision fundamentals.
-While the package is available for others to use, its primary purpose is educational for me as the developer.
+This project is my personal playground for learning image processing with Python.
+I'm building filters and transformations from scratch to really understand how computer vision works.
+You're welcome to use it, but just know—I'm mainly doing this to teach myself
 ## Features

 Scorpia-Pixel v0.1.0 includes the following core features: